mariam138/sea-conquest/README.md

 ## Introduction

 Sea Conquest is a browser-based logic game created in Python.
-It is a single player game, which plays against the "computer", based on the classic *Battle Ships* game.
-The user is part of the **Ocean Voyagers** crew, battling the **Sea Guardians** with the aim of sinking the enemy **Sea Guardians** ships.
+It is a single player game, which plays against the "computer". **"Sea Conquest"** is based on the classic *Battle Ships* game.
+The user is part of the **Ocean Voyagers** crew, battling the **Sea Guardians** with the aim of sinking the enemy **Sea Guardians'** ships.

 ## User Stories